Central Connecticut Blue Devils men's basketball

 The Central Connecticut Blue Devils men's basketball team is the men's basketball team that represent Central Connecticut State University in New Britain, Connecticut, United States.
-The school's team currently competes in the Northeast Conference and are coached by Patrick Sellers.
+The school's team currently competes in the Northeast Conference and is coached by Patrick Sellers.
 The team last played in the NCAA Division I men's basketball tournament in 2007.

 History

-Central's first year of competition was the 1934-35 season under coach Harrison J. Kaiser, after whom the athletic building is named.
-CCSU joined the NCAA Division I ranks in the 1986-87 season, marking 2020-21 as the 35th season at the Division I level.
+Central's first year of competition was the 1934–35 season under coach Harrison J. Kaiser, after whom the athletic building is named.
+CCSU joined the NCAA Division I ranks in the 1986–87 season, marking 2020–21 as the 35th season at the Division I level.